College can BE AFFORDABLE! More than 68 percent of our students receive financial aid, including scholarships, grants, work-study, and loans.

-Nevada State Access Grant - Funded from both state and institutional sources, these grants are awarded on a first-come, first-served basis to students demonstrating a high level of need based on their FAFSA application.
+Nevada State Access Grant - Funded from both state and institutional sources, these grants are awarded on a first-come, first-served basis to students who also qualify to receive the Federal Pell Grant.
 Award amounts are based both on a student's EFC and number of credits taken in a term.
 The priority deadline is January 15 to be considered for the upcoming academic year.

-Nevada State Opportunity Grant - This institutionally-funded grant is awarded to NSC students who are not eligible to apply for any type of Federal Student Aid, but who demonstrate a high level of need according to their FAFSA or Non-Federal Aid Applications.
+Nevada State Opportunity Grant - This institutionally-funded grant is awarded to NSC students who are not eligible to apply for any type of Federal Student Aid, but who demonstrate a high level of need with an EFC of 15,000 or less according to their FAFSA or NSC Non-Federal Aid Application.
 Award amounts are based both on a student's EFC and number of credits taken in a term.

 Scorpion Academic Scholarship Program